No Lights No Lycra

 Work up a sweat in this weekly dance party in the dark

-There are no nightclubs at Bondi Beach, but on Monday night at around 8.30pm you’d be forgiven for thinking there was a secret, sweaty rave taking place at the Pavilion as hundreds of drenched, red-faced partygoers emerge from the Seagull Room on the second floor.
+There are no nightclubs at Bondi Beach, but on Thursday night at around 9pm you’d be forgiven for thinking there was a secret, sweaty rave taking place in the Bondi Scout Hall.
 It’s a weekly ritual for locals who want to work up a sweat after work and shake off that feeling of always being on show (an ailment particular to those who live in a suburb of such beautiful people).

 This is No Lights No Lycra – the weekly, one-hour dance class that takes place in the dark.
 And we mean dark!
 It’s pitch black in the room.
 Our arms are stretched out in front of us so we don’t collide with another dancer, and splintered light shows chairs stacked around the speakers to make sure we don’t cause any serious damage to the sound system.

 We checked out NLNL in Bondi last year, before the party moved out of the Seagull Room at the Bondi Pavilion while the venue undergoes renovations.
 You can also get your pitch-black boogie fix in a church hall on a Newtown backstreet on Thursday nights.

 “It is dark enough that people lose their inhibitions,” says Ash Maher, 27, one of the founders of NLNL Sydney.
 “We tape the blinds to the wall, especially in summer.
 And we’re going to start bringing black tape because even people’s FitBits give off light.”

 Maher and her friend Jodie Fisher, 26, started running NLNL classes in Newtown four years ago, and their Bondi nights around two-and-a-half years ago.
 “They’re both the same concept, but the nights have their own characters,” says Maher.
 “People love to pump out the big tunes here, and in Newtown they love the ’80s songs.”